 Excel spreadsheets, handwritten notes, emailing yourself details about a customer's preferences . . . all of these are ways that we input and track information about our leads, prospects and customers.
 Then there's the encyclopedic knowledge you or your team members have stored in your heads that no one else has access to.
 But what happens if you or a point of contact in your company gets hit by the proverbial bus?

-Trust plays a big role in building long-lasting relationships with clients—and turning prospects into clients in the first place.
+Trust plays a big role in building lasting relationships with clients—and turning prospects into clients in the first place.
 But how do you build trust with a prospect you’ve never met?

-One way is to shine a spotlight on the employees they’ll be working with so they’re familiar enough with your people, your values and your culture to feel comfortable reaching out and making that introduction.
+One way is to shine a spotlight on the employees they’ll be working with so they’re familiar enough with your people, your values and your culture to feel good reaching out and making an introduction.
 You can do this in a number of ways, from writing staff bios to highlighting your team on social media.